 Homework will be graded on a three-point scale based on effort and completion.
 If you have demonstrated reasonable effort at attempting ALL parts of a particular homework assignment, you will receive full credit for that homework assignment.
-Your best 6 out of 8 homework grades will count for the final homework score.

 Class participation will count for students on the margin between grades.